mbaumer/us_hep_funding/docs/_states/KS.md

 [Back to top](#top)
 ## KS-01 -- Rep. Roger W. Marshall (R) -- [Wikipedia](https://en.wikipedia.org/wiki/KS-01)
 ### Committees
-Roger W. Marshall is the #7 Democrat on the House Committee on Science, Space, and Technology
+Roger W. Marshall is the #7 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```